vekerdyb/vekerdyb.github.io/_notes/Public/Why Is This Blog Called inxui?.md

 ---
-title : Why Is This Blog Called inxui? notetype : feed date : 20-09-2021
+title : Why is this blog called inxui?
+clickbait: SHOCKING!
+This Name Makes No Sense notetype : feed date : 20-09-2021
 ---